 Bures metric comparisons.
 We conducted a series of experiments to determine the extent to which various sources of variability in our dataset were meaningfully organized.
-The first set of experiments utilized the Bures metric, which is the Wasserstein ("Earth Mover's") distance between mean-centered Gaussian distributions with covariance matrices $C_1$ and $C_2$ :
+The experiments utilized the Bures metric, which is the Wasserstein ("Earth Mover's") distance between mean-centered Gaussian distributions with covariance matrices C_1 and C_2 :